Estimated reading time: 8 minutes

 What do you do after your green manure grows?

-One of the amazing benefits of a green manure is adding a whole lot of bulk organic matter to your soil.
+One of the amazing benefits of a green manure crop is that it adds a whole lot of bulk organic matter to your soil.

 This job needs to be done while the plants are still green and lush to get maximum benefit, and before the crop sets seed and goes woody.